 Ethereum achieves finality in about 60 seconds on average.
 Avalanche, by contrast, achieves finality in under two seconds.
 This is one reason AVAX could be considered to have value.

-A fast platform with lower fees could definitely be an improvement over platforms like Ethereum or Solana, which have suffered high fees, network outages, or both in the past.
+A fast platform with lower fees could definitely be an improvement over platforms like Ethereum, which have suffered high fees, network outages, or both in the past.

 Investors betting on the AVAX token are likely hoping that adoption of Avalanche-based platforms increases, meaning there would be greater use of AVAX, theoretically leading to a higher price.